Contax G1 Premium Rangefinder Film Camera Review

 Fall in Love with the Contax Film Camera

-Back in 2020, I was attracted to the Contax T2 point and shoot compact camera which was used by Whan P, a Thai actress (and I watched her TV show on Netflix… lol) and I immediately fell in love with the Contax brand. lol.
+Back in 2020, I was attracted to the Contax T2 point-and-shoot compact camera which was used by Whan P, a Thai actress (and I watched her TV show on Netflix… lol) and I immediately fell in love with the Contax brand. lol.
 From there, I told myself that this will be my dream to own a Contax film camera and so here I am, able to get a hold of a Contax G1 film camera instead of the pricey Contax T2.

 So this is how the story begins and how I found out about the Contax film camera.
 It’s kind of cheesy but it’s true.
 Alright, let’s move on to the next topic.
+The Contax film camera’s price increased after it was widely used by celebrities around the world.

 The Problem I've Encountered While Using the Contax G1